nefarius/Legacinator/README.md

 ## Environment

-This tool was built for **Windows 10**.
+This tool was built for **Windows 10** or later.
 Anything lower might work but is not supported.
 Since .NET 4.8 ships with Windows, the tool should be ready to run once downloaded.

 ## Download